ivanitlearning/AWS-Associate-Courses/README.md

   - 1 region in AUS
 - Total of 40 ranges, 10 ranges for each account.

-#### 1.5.2.1.
-How to size VPC
+#### 1.5.1.1.
+How to size VPC (example)

-A subnet is located in one availability zone.
+* A subnet is located in one availability zone.
-Try to split each subnet into tiers (web, application, db, spare).
+* Try to split each subnet into tiers (web, application, db, spare).
-Since each Region has at least 3 AZ's, it is a good practice to start splitting the network into 4 different AZs.
+* Since each Region has at least 3 AZ's, it is a good practice to start splitting the network into 4 different AZs.
-This allows for at least one subnet in each AZ, and one spare.
+* This allows for at least one subnet in each AZ, and one spare.
-Taking a /16 subnet and splitting it 16 ways will make each a /20.
+* Taking a /16 subnet and splitting it 16 ways will make each a /20.

-### 1.5.3.
+### 1.5.2.
 Custom VPC

 - Regional Isolated and Resilient Service.
   - Operates from all AZs in that region